redis-developer/redis-developer.github.io/docs/howtos/redistimeseries/using-dotnet/index.md

 ### Process Results from Aggregations

 With the rules established, we can consume the relevant time series to get the results.
 When we were creating the time series for our aggregations, we added a label to all of them: `new TimeSeriesLabel("aggregation-for", "sensor-1")`.
 We essentially told Redis that this time series would be an aggregation for `sensor-1`.
 We can then use that label to find just the time series aggregations of `sensor-1`.
-With this in mind, we can grab all the sensor aggregations in one command to Redis using `MGET`
+With this in mind, we can grab all the sensor aggregations in one command to Redis using `MGET`.

 ```csharp
 var aggregationConsumerTask = Task.Run(async()=>